spurin/flappy-dock/README.md

 Use the build.sh script with -l for local, -c for a crossbuild or -cr for a crossbuild using remote targets

+## Pre-Built Image

+This image is crossbuilt for arm and amd and is available at spurin/flappy-dock:latest on Docker Hub

 **Features**

 * 🎉 good ol' div's for all the objects and graphics,